angular/angular/aio/content/guide/creating-libraries.md

 Your library should supply documentation (typically a README file) for installation and maintenance.

-## Refactoring parts of an app into a library
+## Refactoring parts of an application into a library

 To make your solution reusable, you need to adjust it so that it does not depend on app-specific code.
 Here are some things to consider in migrating application functionality to a library.